 A few Northern Fulmars are seen, and their numbers increase late in the season.
 Parasitic and Pomarine Jaegers are regularly seen from whale-watch boats, and a Long-tailed Jaeger is spotted in most years.
 Great and South Polar Skuas are seen sporadically, and seem to be on the increase.
 All of the local alcid species are possible, especially in post-breeding dispersal.

 Currently, the number of boat tours for pelagic birding in Maine is increasing.
 Maine Audubon offers the largest tour in autumn.
-Its annual trip on the The Bar Harbor Whale Watch boats from Bar Harbor attracts birders from all over the world.
+Its annual trip on the Bar Harbor Whale Watch boats from Bar Harbor attracts birders from all over the world.
 In 2007, Maine Audubon began organizing additional trips to Matinicus Rock.
 Check the Event Schedule at Maine Audubon or call 207-781-2330.

 Interestingly, Northern Gannets, Black-legged Kittiwakes, Great and Sooty Shearwaters, Razorbills, and Common Murres are often seen from the Grand Manan ferry.

 sea.
 These waters produce an abundance of food - more than just the lobsters for which Maine is famous.
 Whales, sea ducks, and pelagic species flock to Maine for the feast.
 Humpback, Finback, and Minke Whales are common in the Gulf of Maine.
-Most of the world's remaining, endangered Right Whales summer off the coast, particularly near Grand Manan.
+Most of the world's remaining, endangered North Atlantic Right Whales summer off the coast, particularly near Grand Manan.
 Harbor Porpoises and White-sided Dolphins are often seen in large numbers.

-Bar Harbor Whale Watch operates the largest whale watch boat in the state.
+Bar Harbor Whale Watchoperates the largest, fastest whale watch boats in North America.
 The AtlantiCat and the Friendship V are fast catamarans that cover a lot of ocean in a hurry, yet are big enough to be stable in rough weather.
 The morning trips skirt the coast of Acadia National Park on the way out to sea, then surge across the bay to Petit Manan Island for a close-up of Atlantic Puffins, Razorbills, and its breeding colonies of Common, Arctic, and Roseate Terns, before

 Robertson Sea Tours in Milbridge gets visitors very close to the whales.
 The 28-foot Kandi Leigh and the 33-foot Susan Jane accommodate only six passengers, putting you close enough to the water to go eye-to-eye

 The Odyssey of Portland has several impressive things going for it.
 First, it is located in Maine's largest city.
 Second, its moderate price covers more boat time than most, because it takes longer to reach the best whale-watching seascape.
 For an enthusiastic

 despite its long history, its vessels are among the most modern and well-equipped.
 Besides the whale-watching trips, the company provides

-Eastport Windjammers in Eastport features the vessel Pier Pressure, which sails out to the feeding grounds of Humpback, Fin and Minke Whales just beyond East Quoddy Lighthouse.
+Eastport Windjammersin Eastport features the vessel Pier Pressure, which sails out to the feeding grounds of Humpback, Fin and Minke Whales just beyond East Quoddy Lighthouse.
 In later summer, expect to sail through thousands of Bonaparte's Gulls, Black-legged Kittiwakes, and rafts of seabirds feeding on the same abundance that attracts the whales.